OpenUnison/openunison-k8s-login-activedirectory/README.md

 ## What You Need To Start

-Prior to deploying OpenUnison you will need:
+Prior to deploying Orchestra you will need:

 1. Kubernetes 1.10 or higher
-2. The Nginx Ingress Controler deployed (https://kubernetes.github.io/ingress-nginx/deploy/)
+2. The Nginx Ingress Controller deployed (https://kubernetes.github.io/ingress-nginx/deploy/)
 3. The certificate authority certificate for your Active Directory forest

 ## Create Environments File

-OpenUnison stores environment specific information, such as host names, passwords, etc, in a properties file that will then be loaded by OpenUnison and merged with its configruation.
+Orchestra stores environment specific information, such as host names, passwords, etc, in a properties file that will then be loaded by OpenUnison and merged with its configuration.
 This file will be stored in Kubernetes as a secret then accessed by OpenUnison on startup to fill in the `#[]` parameters in `unison.xml` and `myvd.conf`.
 For instance the parameter `#[OU_HOST]` in `unison.xml` would have an entry in this file.
-Below is an example file:
+Below is an example `input.props` file:

 ```properties
 OU_HOST=k8sou.tremolo.lan